Settlement Agreements and Taxation Technical Guidance

 - In an opt-out case, no class member (other than perhaps a class representative) will generally execute a fee agreement with class counsel.
 Potential class members generally do not need to take action and are generally not identified individually.

-- In an opt-out class action, class members are typically not required to include any share of attorney’s fees in their gross incomes.
-Members are taxed only on what they receive. •In an opt-in case, individuals have to affirmatively do something to become part of the case.
-A plaintiff will not become part of the case and is bound by it unless he or she affirmatively elects to “opt in“ the case and its settlement.
+- In an opt-in case, individuals have to affirmatively do something to become part of the case.
+A plaintiff will not become part of the case and is bound by it unless they affirmatively elects to "opt in" the case and its settlement.
 In an opt-in case, class members are individually identified.

 - Step 10.
 Circulate Settlement Agreement for Signatures.
 OAG attorney circulates the Settlement Agreement for signatures in the following order: 1) Claimant, 2) State Entity, 3) DPA Executive Director if applicable, and 4) OSC.